-3.10.4 Interrupt Levels
+3.10.1.7 Interrupt Levels

-Normally it is assumed by the compiler that any interrupt may occur at any time, and an error will be issued by the linker if a function appears to be called by an interrupt function and by main-line code, or another interrupt.
-Since it is often possible for the user to guarantee this will not happen for a specific routine, the compiler supports an interrupt level feature to suppress the errors generated.
+Normally it is assumed by the compiler that any interrupt may occur at any time, and an error will be issued by the linker if a function appears to be called by an interrupt and by main-line code, or another interrupt.
+Since it is often possible for the user to guarantee this will not happen for a specific routine, the compiler supports an interrupt level feature.

-This is achieved with the #pragma interrupt_level directive.
+This is achieved with the #pragma interrupt\level directive.
 There are two interrupt levels available, and any interrupt functions at the same level will be assumed by the compiler to be mutually exclusive.
-This exclusion must be guaranteed by the user, i.e. the compiler is not able to control interrupt priorities.
-Each interrupt function may be assigned a single level, either 0 or 1.
+(Since the midrange PIC devices only support one active interrupt there is no value in using more than one interrupt level when these processors are selected.)
+This exclusion must be guaranteed by the user - the compiler is not able to control interrupt priorities.
+Each interrupt routine may be assigned a single level, either 0 or 1.

-In addition, any non-interrupt functions that are called from an interrupt function and also from main-line code may also use the #pragma interrupt_level directive to specify that they will never be called by interrupts of one or more levels.
-This will prevent the linker from issuing an error message because the function was included in more than one call graph.
-Note that it is entirely up to the user to ensure that the function is not called by both main-line and interrupt code at the same time.
+In addition, any non-interrupt functions that are called from an interrupt function and also from main-line code may also use the #pragma interrupt\level directive to specify that they will never be called by interrupt functions of one or more levels.
+This will prevent linker from issuing an error message because the function was included in more than one call graph.
+Note that it is entirely up to the user to ensure that the function is NOT called by both main-line and interrupt code at the same time.
 This will normally be ensured by disabling interrupts before calling the function.
 It is not sufficient to disable interrupts inside the function after it has been called.

 An example of using the interrupt levels is given below.
 Note that the #pragma directive applies to only the immediately following function.
-Multiple #pragma interrupt_level directives may precede a non-interrupt function to specify that it will be protected from multiple interrupt levels.
+Multiple #pragma interrupt\level directives may precede a non-interrupt function to specify that it will be protected from multiple interrupt levels.

 '''

-/ non-interrupt function called by interrupt and main-line code /
+/ non-interrupt function called by interrupt and by main-line code /

-'''

-'''

 #pragma interrupt_level 1

 void bill() {

 int i;

 i = 23;

 }

-/ two interrupt functions calling same non-interrupt function /
+/ two interrupt functions calling the same non-interrupt function /

 #pragma interrupt_level 1

 void interrupt fred(void) {

 bill();

 }

 #pragma interrupt_level 1

-void interrupt joe(void) {
+void interrupt joh() {

 bill();

 }

 main() {

 bill();

 }

 '''